s-kybound/NSFattendancebot/README.md

 This is a simple attendance bot that I have designed for NSF ASAs to use.
 As it is, it is designed for usage in more office-like environments.
 It prompts users for their attendance every 30 minutes, based on start and end times that you enter.
 After which, admins can access the attendance data to enter into parade state.

-It is designed to run on a (Linux-based) computer that is active, at least for office hours.
-It can be run 24/7 without issue.
-It is able to save and restore its information, however, for security purposes, it deletes any previous day information after reloading it into its system.
+I have only tested this program on Raspberry Pi OS.
+There, it can be run 24/7 without issue.

 It has the following commands:

 /start - Enter/reenter your particulars.

-/help - Brings up the list of all commands available.
+/commands - Brings up the list of all commands available.

-/info - Returns info about the bot, its version, limitations, etc.

-/feedback - Provide feedback.
+/info - Sends a link to this Github page.

-/removeme - Removes you from the system.
+/removeme - Removes you from the bot.
 Use when you leave the unit.

 /reportattendance - Manually enter attendance.

-/test - Returns the particulars you have in the system.
+/test - Returns the particulars you have in the bot.

-/documentation - Shows the GitHub page of the bot.

-/adminaccess - Password protected.
+/admin - Password protected.
 Grants superadmin or admin access if successful.
+If admin, provides list of admin commands.

+/superadmin - Password protected.
+Grants Superadmin.
+If superadmin, providdes list of superadmin commands.

 /longtermabsence - For long-duration leaves or events such as overseas exercise.
 Use on first and last day of leave.